May 2026 Snapshot

 Key Insights

 Nonprofit Health Systems & Providers leaders score highest on Stakeholder (4.9/5) and Growth (4.8/5).
-Over the past six months, the most notable change is an increase in Technology orientation.
+Over the past six months, the most notable change is a decrease in Growth orientation.
 Their leading priority is building capacity of obstetric providers, while their most pressing challenge is lack of harmonized data collection across programs.
 They measure success through reduction in anxious phone calls (from ai chatbot) and make decisions using partnership readiness: engage private sector only when government has tools, data, and clear specifications for collaboration.
 Language that resonates includes "successful", "amazing", and "inspiring".

 What's changing for Nonprofit Health Systems & Providers leaders?